-Direct to EV Charging Solar Farm Bill
+Direct to EV Charging Solar Farm Solution

 We propose that the state legislature pass a new bill that would enable solar farms on drought-fallowed farmland to directly sell electricity for charging EVs.